softwarewright/softwarewright.github.io/docs/blog/posts/javascript-api-testing.md

 ## Why use JavaScript for API Testing?

 Great question!
-When considering overwhelming community support that JavaScript has, along with libraries that are specifically created for the purpose of API testing JavaScript is definitely worth considering for API testing.
+When considering overwhelming community support that JavaScript has, along with libraries that are specifically created for API testing JavaScript is worth considering for API testing.
 [Supertest](https://github.com/visionmedia/supertest), one of the most prominent libraries for API testing in JavaScript, provides a simple interface making requests as well as asserting their results.
-In addition, it's fairly simple to create your own custom assertions for the supertest which we will dive into in the post below.
+Besides, it's fairly simple to create custom assertions for supertest which we will dive into in the post below.

 ## Setting up the API